mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 [Example](https://i.imgur.com/rH9Ca7q.png)
 5. Make sure the Solution Explorer is in solution view and not folder view.
 [Button Location](https://i.imgur.com/NIOP3fn.png)

+## The SDK 'Microsoft.NET.Sdk' specified could not be found.
+This means you skipped installing the `.NET desktop development` workload mentioned at the top of this page.
+[Prerequisites](#Prerequisites)

 ## Error CS0246 The type or namespace name 'ReLogic' could not be found
 Make sure you are using the updated .csproj and this error will automatically fix itself.
 See [Creating or Updating an existing project for an old mod](#creating-or-updating-an-existing-project-for-an-old-mod) to update your csproj.